scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If one or more of the above checks gives a negative result, the updated TRC should be rejected.

-## TRC Signing Ceremony {#trc-ceremony}

-The very first base TRC of an ISD, called the initial TRC, is a special case of the base TRC where the number of the ISD is chosen.
-The initial TRC must be signed during a signing ceremony--all voting representatives of the initial TRC need to take part in this signing ceremony to sign the agreed-upon TRC.
-As part of the ceremony, the public keys of all voters are exchanged.
-The TRC is then distributed throughout the ISD.
-All entities within an ISD can initially obtain an authentic TRC, by means of a secure off- or online mechanism.

-[](#initial-ceremony) describes a possible procedure for the signing ceremony of an ISD's initial TRC.
-It is in principle up to the initial members of an ISD how to shape the signing ceremony.
-However, it is recommended having a process in line with the ceremony described in the Appendix.

-### Non-Base TRC Updates

-A non-base TRC is the result of a TRC update, either regular or sensitive.
-Only a predefined quorum of voters needs to partake in a non-base TRC signing ceremony.
-This is defined in the `votingQuorum` field of the predecessor TRC (see [](#quorum)).
+#### Signing a TRC Update

+The `votingQuorum` field of the predecessor TRC (see [](#quorum)) defines the quorum of voters required to sign the updated TRC to make it verifiable.
 Depending on the kind of update, these voters represent regular or sensitive voting certificates, respectively.
-Furthermore, if one or more *new* certificates are added to the updated TRC, the corresponding voting representatives must also join the signing ceremony.
+Furthermore, if one or more *new* certificates are added to the updated TRC, the corresponding voting representatives must also sign the updated TRC.
 For the distinction between changed and new certificates in a TRC update, see [](#change-new).

-During the signing ceremony of an updated TRC, it may be necessary to cast votes with both old and new keys: Voters representing regular or sensitive voting certificates already present in the predecessor TRC must cast their votes on the payload file of the updated TRC; the purpose of signing a TRC with keys contained in the previous TRC is to certify the update.
+Signing an updated TRC happens during a signing ceremony.
+In this ceremony, it may be necessary to cast votes with both old and new keys: Voters representing regular or sensitive voting certificates already present in the predecessor TRC must cast their votes on the payload file of the updated TRC; the purpose of signing a TRC with keys contained in the previous TRC is to certify the update.
 Furthermore, if previously non-included voting certificates are added to the TRC, the corresponding voting representatives must show that they have access to the private keys listed in these fresh certificates.
 This is called "showing proof-of-possession", and done by signing the TRC with the respective private key.

 The ISD members decide themselves about the updating procedure.
 Some ISDs will make a distinction between regular and sensitive updates.
 These ISDs divide the regular and sensitive signing keys in different security classes and act accordingly.
 For example, they keep the regular key in an online vault while the sensitive key would be stored offline in cold storage.
 This way, the regular TRC update would lend itself to being automated (since the keys are accessible online) whereas the sensitive one would require manual actions to access the offline key.
 Other ISDs, however, keep both regular and sensitive keys online and perform both updates automatically.

+## TRC Signing Ceremony {#trc-ceremony}

+The very first base TRC of an ISD, called the initial TRC, is a special case of the base TRC where the number of the ISD is chosen.
+The initial TRC must be signed during a special signing ceremony--all voting representatives of the initial TRC need to take part in this signing ceremony to sign the agreed-upon TRC.
+As part of the ceremony, the public keys of all voters are exchanged.
+The TRC is then distributed throughout the ISD.
+All entities within an ISD can initially obtain an authentic TRC, by means of a secure off- or online mechanism.

+[](#initial-ceremony) describes a possible procedure for the signing ceremony of an ISD's initial TRC.
+It is in principle up to the initial members of an ISD how to shape the signing ceremony.
+However, it is recommended having a process in line with the ceremony described in the Appendix.